HowyY/ImageGenius/replit.md

 ### Data Storage Solutions

--   **Active Database**: PostgreSQL (Neon) stores generation history (images, prompts, reference URLs) and prompt templates.
+-   **Active Database**: PostgreSQL (Neon) stores generation history (images, prompts, reference URLs), prompt templates, and storyboard scenes.
 All data is defined by Drizzle ORM schemas.
+-   **Storyboard Scenes**: Script-driven scene cards with editable prompts and optional generated images.
+Scenes can be created, edited, and deleted.
+Clicking "Generate" navigates to the generation page with the scene's prompt and updates the scene with the generated image.
 -   **Client-Side Persistence**: localStorage is used for user preferences like style lock status and selected reference images.
 Template data and last generated image are fetched from PostgreSQL for cross-domain consistency.
 -   **Reference Image Storage**: The KIE File Upload API stores reference images, uploading them on-demand with temporary URLs and promise-based caching to prevent duplicate uploads.